swaywm/wlroots/CONTRIBUTING.md

 ```

 When the destructor is called, it should emit the destroy signal, remove the
-display destroy listener, destroy the `wl_global`, destroy all bound resources
-and then destroy the struct.
+display destroy listener, destroy the `wl_global` and then destroy the struct.
+The destructor can assume all clients and resources have been already
+destroyed.

 ### Resources